 = = = = =

-** Sidenote from a long-lost memory: A later system of purely manual sorting was more precisely analogous to the Linotype matrix-sorting method.
+** Sidenote from a long-lost memory, perhaps triggered by thinking about bees: A later system of purely manual sorting was more precisely analogous to the Linotype matrix-sorting method.
 McBee cards

 or edge-notched cards came with a set of round holes on all sides, close to the edge.
 Schools and colleges used them heavily in the '50s and '60s.
 My father often had me punch the McBee cards for his college classes, which I'd entirely forgotten until right now!

 You could have McBees printed for your use, or simply use one 'template' card that indicated the meaning of the holes.
 You'd type or handwrite a set of info on each card, then use a special triangular edge-punch tool to 'open up' a notch into appropriate holes.
 Sorting them was fun: you'd put a stack in a special box, then insert rods into the holes you wanted.
 If you wanted info on all the 8th graders in Mr Dillon's classes, you'd put a rod through the 8th grade hole AND a second rod through the Dillon hole in the stack, using the template card to locate the correct holes.
 Pull up both rods together.
 The cards that had been notched for both 8th Grade AND Mr Dillon would fall off the rods and stay in the box, and you could then use them.= = = = =Artistic note for Poser types: This set is now available on my ShareCG page.

 Labels: 20th century Dark Age, Experiential education, Grand Blueprint, Smarty-plants

 As I was mowing the yard that I planted